Jeffnicht/URL-Shortener/README.md

 * Web form usage: Access the main page (`/`) to input a URL and receive a shortened link instantly.

-## TODO
+**TODO**

-Could implement swagger-UI for API documentation (in my opinion overkill for such a small project.
+* Could implement swagger-UI for API documentation (in my opinion overkill for such a small project.
-Improve performance and readability

-## License

-MIT License – see LICENSE for details
+* Add TLS certs